FBI says more cooperation with banks key to probe of cyber attacks

 The attacks, which have been ascribed by U.S. intelligence officials to Iran, are seen as among the most serious against U.S. entities in recent years.
 McFeely declined to discuss details of the investigation, including what the banks had been told and whether Iran was behind the attacks.

 Banks have spent millions of dollars to get back online and make sure they can stay online.
-JP Morgan Chase & Co, Bank of America, Wells Fargo, Citigroup and others have been affected.
+JP Morgan Chase & Co (JPM.N), Bank of America (BAC.N), Wells Fargo (WFC.N), Citigroup (C.N) and others have been affected.

 McFeely said the one-day secrecy clearances are part of a broader effort by the FBI to communicate more with victims of cybercrime, some of whom feel that cooperating with federal authorities carries too much risk of exposure to investor and media scrutiny.